 - what to do if a controller does not respond to your requests;

 - whether your case constitutes a personal data breach;

 - whether you are required to notify the Data Protection Ombudsman of a personal data breach; or

 - whether the General Data Protection Regulation applies to your case.

 Telephone guidance for private persons: +358 (0)29 56 66777

 Telephone guidance for controllers: +358 (0)29 56 66778

 The telephone service is available from Monday to Thursday, 9.00 a.m. to 11.00 a.m.

-The telephone service is exceptionally closed:
+The telephone guidance service is closed on 25 May 2022

 Our data protection policy: Telephone services